 We expect our governors to undertake training that will enable them to carry out their role more effectively.

 Governors need to have a knowledge of how the school works because they make decisions which affect the education of the children in their care.
-Governors monitor and observe lessons to gain an understanding of how subjects are taught to pupils of differing ages and abilities.
+Governors visit the school and take part in lessons to gain an understanding of how subjects are taught to pupils of differing ages and abilities.